sciustechnologia/SQL/chapter1.4_reading_notes.md

 * `Filtering data` means you are limiting the data vertically, that is the `number of rows`.

 To `limit the number of rows` based on some kind of search condition may include:
-    • View sales in a particular region
+* View sales in a particular region
-    • Looking for customer names that start with a particular string combination
-    • List employees who left the company within the last year
+* Looking for customer names that start with a particular string combination* List employees who left the company within the last year

-Example 1.4.1:
+### Example 1.4.1:
 Issue the following SQL statement using a WHERE clause:

 Note the usage of the single quotes in the above example in the WHERE clause.
 You use single quotes as delimiters for enclosing string data, and double quotes as delimiters for database object names (identifiers).
 In most cases, you do not have to use double quotes for identifiers, try to avoid them for simplicity reasons.